How to Clear a Clogged Drain Pipe

 © 2008 by Kelly Smith All rights reserved; content may not be copied, rewritten, or republished without authors written permission.
 Authors Google profile

-How to clear a clogged sink or bathroom bathtub drain with a plunger or by disassembling the plumbing,
+This is a tutorial on how to clear a clogged sink or bathroom bathtub drain with vinegar, a plunger, or by disassembling the plumbing,

 cleaning it, and reassembling the down pipe and p-trap using Teflon tape.